Ladvien/speech_tool/README.md

 # speech_neuron
-A text-to-speech server to inclusion in AI pipelines
+A text-to-speech server to convert text to speech using the Kokoro model and FastAPI.

 ## Quick Start